benlue/sql-soar/README.md

 <a name="dynamicList"></a>
 #### soar.list(tbName, query, cb)

-Use this function to query multiple entries from a table.
+Use this function to get multiple entries from a table.

+* tbName: name of the table to be queried.
+If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to query.
+* query: the query condition.
+Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
+* cb: call back function which will be fed with two parameters: _err_ and list. _err_ is the error object (if any) and _list_ is the query result as a Javascript array.
+If nothing matches, _list_ will be an empty array.

 Example: